Type 2 diabetes

 Could your GP prescribe a Parkrun instead of a pill?

-‘Social prescribing’ helps medical professionals connect patients to non-medical services that can benefit their health, says University of Melbourne expert
+‘Social prescribing’ is a growing area where health professionals connect patients to non-medical services and activities to benefit their wellbeing

 Is treating obesity the future of managing type 2 diabetes?